Tax Compliance and Planning · · 17 min read

 Implement Year-Round Tax Planning Strategies

 If you want to get the best tax results for your small business, it’s super important to think about tax planning all year round.
-This proactive approach means regularly checking your financial records, keeping a close eye on your expenses, and staying in the loop about any changes in tax laws.
-Setting up quarterly meetings with your accountant can really help you take stock of your financial health and tweak your strategies when needed.
+This proactive approach means regularly checking your financial records, expenses, and staying in the loop about any changes in tax laws.
+Setting up a tax calendar can really help you take stock of your finances and tweak your strategies when needed.

 For example, have you thought about making estimated tax payments?
 This can help you avoid those pesky penalties and interest charges.
 Plus, there are some smart moves you can make, like: